Omer Golan: Maccabi Petah Tikva

 After an unsuccessful spell at Lokeren, Golan returned to Maccabi Petah Tikva.
 In his first season back he scored 10 goals and made 1 assist in 28 games in all club competitions.
 In the 2011–12 season he had a very poor season only scoring 6 times in 33 games and Petah Tikva also had a poor season as they got relegated after 21 consecutive seasons in the top flight.
 The next season, he won with Petah Tikva the 2012–13 Liga Leumit as the club got promoted back to the Premier League, Golan had one of his best seasons as he scored 18 league goals and was one of the most important players for the team in that season.

-On 13 March 2014, he retired from the game.
-He will be remembered as one of the greatest players in the history of Maccabi Petah Tikva, in 11 seasons with the club he made a total of 313 appearances and is the all time goalscorer for the club with 103 goals in all club competitions.
+On March 13, 2014, he retired from professional football.
+During his 11 seasons with Maccabi Petah Tikva he made 313 total appearances.
+He is the club's all-time leading scorer with 103 goals in all competitions.